nazar-pc/CleverStyle-Framework/docs/backend-core/Templates.md

+### WARNING: Templates are deprecated, blocks should render themselves completely without any template

 As for now - there are only one type of templates - for blocks.

 Template is used to customize view of [blocks components](/docs/backend-components/Blocks.md).